backwardslegsman/Inversion-Engine/README.md

 ## Why aren't you using headers?
 Because I'm using templates, and making header files with templates is a huge pain in the ass.
 I'll do it later.

-## Why does your renderer look just draw a hard coded triangle?
+## Why does your renderer just draw a hard coded triangle?
 Graphics programming is hard